 Autism Alert Cards

-This card has been designed to enable those who carry it to identify themselves as having an Autism Spectrum Disorder and to alert the police and other emergency services when required.
+This card has been designed to enable those who carry it to identify themselves as Autistic and to alert the police and other emergency services when required.

-This could cause unnecessary stress and difficulty both for the individual with autism and the person dealing with them.
+This could cause unnecessary stress and difficulty both for the autistic individual and the person interacting with them.

 The card highlights how the bearer may have difficulties in talking and listening and may show signs of unusual behaviour.